 Our Vintage London Bus Tour with Afternoon Tea at Harrods is a fun way to discover the city.
-Enjoy a panoramic sightseeing tour on a vintage 1950’s double-decker bus that is a British cultural symbol.
+Enjoy a panoramic sightseeing tour on a vintage 1950’s open-top bus that is a British cultural symbol.
 You’ll get to see the Houses of Parliament, Big Ben and The Tower of London, with photo stops along the way.
 This is followed by a short cruise along the River Thames with an expert tour guide.
 Finally, enjoy afternoon tea at Harrods Department Store, with jam, scones, home-grown tea and a glass of prosecco.

 Our vintage London bus tour with afternoon tea at Harrods is available every day departing at 1pm.

 13:00: Depart Victoria Station Coach Station on a vintage London red bus, with an open-top roof!
 Drive through the streets of London on a panoramic tour of the city with an expert tour guide.

 15:30: Take a 40-minute cruise along the River Thames, where you’ll see amazing views of Tower Bridge, The Shard and Shakespeare’s Globe.

 16:45: Enjoy afternoon tea at Harrods, with homemade scones, jam and tea.
 After your afternoon tea, you’ll have free time to explore Harrods, the world’s most luxurious department store!